-Requirement (·) Date Signature

-1. Discover in group discussion:

-a.
-What Christianity is

-b.
-What are the marks of a true disciple.
+Requirement (-) Date Signature Discover in group discussion: a.
+What Christianity is b.
+What are the marks of a true disciple. c.

-c.
 The forces involved in becoming a Christian.

-2. Investigate the history of the bible.

-3. Invite at least three people (non-members) to your Sabbath School Class.
+2. a.
+Investigate the history of the bible and b. participate in a Bible Marking Program or complete the Bible Marking Honour.
+3. Invite at least three people (non-members) to your Sabbath School Class or enroll them in a Bible Correspondence Course.

 4. Have a current Memory Gem Certificate.